carpentries-incubator/lc-webscraping/_episodes/02-xpath.md

 ---
-title: "Selecting content on a web page with XPath and XQuery"
+title: "Selecting content on a web page with XPath"
 teaching: 30
 exercises: 15
 questions: